10 Best Dumbbell Back Exercises To Build Mass and Strength

 1. Lie on the floor on your right side, and grasp the dumbbell with your left hand using a neutral grip (palm facing downward).

-2. Keeping your elbow fixed and your body still, exhale as you raise the dumbbell from the floor until it is almost vertical.
+2. Keep your elbow fixed and your body still, and exhale as you raise the dumbbell from the floor until it is almost vertical.
 Hold for a count of two.

 3. Inhale as you reverse the movement and lower the dumbbell towards the starting position, stopping before the dumbbell touches the floor.

 4. Repeat for the desired number of repetitions.
-Repeat the exercise on your opposite side with your right arm.
+Repeat the exercise on the opposite side with your right arm.

 Tips